• Home

 View this post on Instagram

-A post shared by VIE Aviation & Travel News (@myviennaairport) on May 11, 2020 at 10:36am PDT
+A post shared by VIE News – Martin Dichler (@myviennaairport)

 General advice: I think that day trips are ideal for a solo traveler.
 Traveling alone I learned to be independent, to make my schedule according to my own needs and requirements, I learned to love myself, to take care of myself but above all, I learned to be happy.
 However, if you wish to make this trip with friends, make sure you have a good schedule and don’t be late to return to the airport.